Xbox Series X stock will be 'constrained' until at least March 31, Microsoft admits

 We've seen Xbox Series S stock appear more regularly in the last few weeks, particularly in the UK, but Microsoft's flagship console continues to be extremely hard to find.

-The company boasted a 51 percent revenue increase for its gaming division.
-It also announced that Xbox Game Pass subscriptions had reached 18 million, and that Xbox hardware sales rose 86 percent, despite stock being in short supply.
+The company boasted a 51% revenue increase for its gaming division.
+It also announced that Xbox Game Pass subscriptions had reached 18 million, and that Xbox hardware sales rose 86%, despite stock being in short supply.

 Demand continues to be high for next-gen